mamaicode/Rust-Interview-Guidebook/README.md

     op.await;
 }

-what is the output?
+// 26.
+What is serde?

-26. What is serde?
+// 27.
+Finish the commented section

-27. Finish the commented section use serde_json::{Result, Value};
+use serde_json::{Result, Value};

 fn untyped_example() -> Result<()> {